x684867/nemesis_server/src/nodejs/deps/npm/doc/files/package.json.md

 ## engineStrict

-If you are sure that your module will *definitely not* run properly on versions of Node/npm other than those specified in the `engines` hash, then you can set `"engineStrict": true` in your package.json file.
+If you are sure that your package will *definitely not* run properly on versions of Node/npm other than those specified in the `engines` hash, then you can set `"engineStrict": true` in your package.json file.
 This will override the user's `engine-strict` config setting.